rburgst/sports-keystone-next/doc/article.md

      }
   }
 ```
-Then the "optimized approach would lead to only return 3 athletes of the first club rather than returning 3 of each club.
+Then the "optimized" approach would lead to only return 3 athletes of the first club rather than
+returning 3 of each club.

 ### Query 3
 ```sql